I AM CEO PODCASTPodCEO

 Yeah, absolutely.
 So I wanted to drill down a little bit more.
 I know you touched a little bit upon the business, franchise, can you take us a little bit more on how you're serving your clients, where you're serving them, and how you're making the impact for the clients you're working with?

 Sure.
 So let me talk about a little bit corporate and kind of what it is we're doing.
 So we're actually the first and only cleaning franchise focused on vacation rental.
-So this whole Airbnb short term rentals thing popped off recently, last few years.
+So this whole Airbnb short-term rentals thing popped off recently, last few years.
 And, all of a sudden, these Airbnbs need a cleaning service.
 Right?
 Turnover cleaning service, high volume between guests.
 No one's really doing it.
-No one's doing it with a text bin, so we could actually sync into the calendars of Airbnb host or VRBO host or anyone, automate the scheduling.
+No one's doing it with a text bin, so we could actually sync into the calendars of Airbnb hosts or VRBO hosts or anyone, and automate the scheduling.

 Anytime there's a guest checkout, automatically schedule cleaning with us.
-So we do that plus residential cleaning and residential cleaning with the new age twist meeting, online booking, fly rate pricing, log in to reschedule, automated notifications, like, just trying to make it as convenient as possible.
+So we do that plus residential cleaning and residential cleaning with the new age twist meeting, online booking, fly rate pricing, log-in to reschedule, automated notifications, like, and just trying to make it as convenient as possible.
 That's kind of the strict of what we're doing, from, like, the individual level, and that's how we've grown.

 Nice.
 I love that.
 And, again, just to get that opportunity to kinda lean into the expertise and knowledge and imagine things that are worth all the rolling up your sleeves and things that probably didn't go according to plan that you probably went through in building the business, you get to kinda jump start with all your knowledge and information.